dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 The `x.a<b,c>` can be an explicitly instantiated generic function tear-off or an explicitly instantiated type literal named using a prefix, which is new.
 While neither type objects nor functions declare `operator-` or `operator[]`, such could be added using extension methods.

-We will disambiguate such situations *heuristically* based on the token following the `>`.
-In the existing ambiguity we treat `(` as a sign that it's a generic invocation.
+We will disambiguate such situations *heuristically* based on the token following the `>` that matches the `<` we are ambiguous about.
+In the existing ambiguity we treat `(` as a sign that the `<` starts a generic invocation.
 We extend the number of tokens which, when following a potential type argument list, makes us choose to parse the previous tokens as that type argument list.

 There is a number of tokens which very consistently *end* an expression, and we include all those:

 > `)`, `}`, `]`, `;`, `:`, `,`

-The we include tokens which we *predict* will continue a generic instantiation:
+Then we include tokens which we *predict* will continue a generic instantiation:

 >  `(`  `.`  `==`  `!=`